posativ/acrylamid/docs/installation.rst

 to provide a feature-rich user experience.
 You can use acrylamid in a very minimalistic way and write your posts in plain markdown or add more expensive features you may not have with dynamic web pages such as code highlighting, typography, mathml and hyphenation.
-See :doc:`about` for a listing of third-party libraries used.
+See :doc:`about` for an overview of the third-party libraries used in Acrylamid.

-I'm aware of tools like javascript-based syntax highlighting and browser/javascript provided hyphenation, but the latter is rather slow and a browser may not distuingish between different languages.
-Acrylamids focuses on plain HTML generation and avoids javascript usage whenever possible.

 Linux/Debian and OS X
 *********************